overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 3. Click the *Load unpacked* button and choose the folder where you placed the sample app's repository.

 ::: important
+Each app has a unique id (UID) that is generated out of the "name" and "author" strings.
+Once an app is published on the Appstore, its UID can’t be changed.
-Editing the author or app name in the manifest will prevent loading the app as unpacked app.
+Same for the sample app, so make sure not to edit the author or app name in the manifest.
+It will prevent loading the app as unpacked app.
 :::

 ## Screenshots